-Area Responsibility General House Officers will be responsible for the day to day management of Pacific service user, and to carry a caseload in consultation with the Registrar and Consultant.
+Area Responsibility General House Officers will be responsible for the day to day management of patients and to carry a caseload in consultation with the registrar and consultant.
 This will be smaller than the caseload carried by the team's registrar[s].
-For these Pacific service user the House Officer will: Monitor, in conjunction with other clinicians, changes in the mental, social or physical state of current Pacific service user.
-Maintain adequate clinical records, and complete referrals and discharge paperwork and summaries, for Pacific service user under the care of the House Officer.
+For these patients the House Officer will: Monitor, in conjunction with other clinicians, changes in the mental, social or physical state of current patients.
+Maintain adequate clinical records and complete referrals and discharge paperwork and summaries for patients under the care of the House Officer.
 Help arrange further psychosocial input and family meetings, together with the clinical team.
-Arrange basic medical care and investigations as appropriate, in collaboration with the Pacific service user's GP.
-Liaise with the GP at admission and discharge, and/or as needed.
-The House Officer will also be responsible for assisting as necessary with any medical emergencies.
+Arrange basic medical care and investigations as appropriate, in collaboration with the patient's GP.
+Liaise with the GP at admission and discharge and/or as needed.
+The House Officer may need to take additional responsibility for the co-ordination of aspects of medical care of other patients.
+The house officer will also be responsible for assisting as necessary with any medical emergencies.
 Understand the philosophy and objectives of the service and set goals for practice within this framework.
-Work in a manner that demonstrates an awareness of and sensitivity to cultural diversity and the impact that may have on health goals unique to that Pacific service user.
-Work closely with members of the multidisciplinary team in provision of assessments for Pacific service user, aig and other members of the multidisciplinary team.
+Work in a manner that demonstrates an awareness of and sensitivity to cultural diversity and the impact that may have on health goals unique to that patient.
+This requires an understanding of Maori health goals and working in accordance with the principles of the Treaty of Waitangi.
+It also requires an understanding of the different health needs of other minority ethnic groups, including needs that may be specific to Pacific Island and Asian peoples.
+Work closely with members of the multidisciplinary team in provision of assessments for patients.
+Develop and implement management plans for patients in collaboration with the patient, family, whānau and other members of the multidisciplinary team.
 Undertake diagnostic and treatment procedures.
-Monitor and review management plans in accordance with changes in the clinical condition of pacific service user.
-Maintain a high standard of communication with the Pacific service user and their aiga.
-Maintain a high standard of communication with the Pacific service user and their aiga.
-Maintain a high standard of communication with hospital and community health professionals and other staff.
-Inform named supervisor of the status of Pacific service use Administration Maintain a satisfactory standard of documentation in the files of Pacific service users.
+Monitor and review management plans in acc Administration Maintain a satisfactory standard of documentation in the files of patients.
 All prescriptions and notes are to be signed, with a printed name legibly recorded.
 Participate in research and audit as agreed with training supervisor.